Sustainability: complex, global and more urgent than ever

 The McGill Sustainability Systems Initiative (MSSI)

-McGill has risen to the challenge by creating the McGill Sustainability Systems Initiative (formerly the Sustainability Sciences and Technologies Initiative, SSTI), a centre of expertise and excellence that takes a multi-disciplinary, multi-sector approach to sustainability.
-The MSSI hub brings together experts from across McGill’s faculties, providing support and seed funding for transdisciplinary teams to tackle some of the most complex and challenging issues in sustainability.
+McGill has risen to the challenge by creating the McGill Sustainability Systems Initiative (formerly the Sustainability Sciences and Technologies Initiative, SSTI), a hub of expertise and excellence that takes a multi-disciplinary, multi-sector approach to sustainability.
+The MSSI brings together experts from across McGill’s faculties, providing support and seed funding for transdisciplinary teams to tackle some of the most complex and challenging issues in sustainability.
 The MSSI will provide support for McGill researchers from both the sciences and humanities to work together to develop significant, impactful and socially acceptable advances that move society towards a sustainable model of existence.

 The major research will be centered on a small number of thematic areas in which McGill has robust and demonstrated expertise and can be expected to make tangible and significant impacts.
 Integral to this response is an emphasis on engaging with stakeholders, including industry, government, non-governmental organizations and civil society.
 The MSSI also hosts a variety of other activities designed to build a robust and vibrant community of committed sustainability researchers and external stakeholders.